Virtomize/uii-go-api/CONTRIBUTING.md

 - [ ] documentation is added or changed
 ```

-Please fill out all details, feel free to skip not nessesary parts or if you're not sure what to fill in.
+Please fill out all details, feel free to skip not necessary parts or if you're not sure what to fill in.

-Once opened, the Pull Request is opend and will be reviewed.
+Once opened, the Pull Request is opened and will be reviewed.

 ### 8. Updates and discussion

 While reviewing you will probably get some feedback or requests for changes to your Pull Request.
 This is normal and a necessary part of the process to evaluate the changes and there correctness.

-To make changes to an existsing Pull Request, make the changes to your local branch.
+To make changes to an existing Pull Request, make the changes to your local branch.
 Add a new commit including those changes and push them to your fork.
 The Pull Requests will automatically updated by GitHub.